-- 50. Transition Plan.
-On or before July 1, 2012, and consistent with guidance provided by CMS, the State is required to prepare, and incrementally revise, a Transition Plan consistent with the provisions of the ACA for individuals enrolled in the Demonstration, including how the State plans to coordinate the transition of these individuals to a coverage option available under the ACA without interruption in coverage to the maximum extent possible.
-The plan must include the required elements and milestones described in paragraphs 50(a)-(e) outline below.
-In addition, the Plan will include a schedule of implementation activities that the State will use to operationalize the Transition Plan.
-For any elements and milestones that remain under development as of July 1, 2012, the State will include in the Transition Plan a description of the status and anticipated completion date. - a.
-Seamless Transitions.
-Consistent with the provisions of the ACA, the Transition Plan will include details on how the State plans to obtain and review any additional information needed from each individual to determine eligibility under all eligibility groups, and coordinate the transition of individuals enrolled in the Demonstration (by FPL) (or newly applying for Medicaid) to a coverage option available under the ACA without interruption in coverage to the maximum extent possible.
-Specifically, the State must: - i.
-Determine eligibility under all January 1, 2014, eligibility groups for which the State is required or has opted to provide medical assistance, including the group described in §1902(a)(10)(A)(i)(VIII) for individuals under age 65 and regardless of disability status with income at or below 133 percent of the FPL; - ii.
+- a) A summary of the elements included within each quarterly report; - b) An update on the progress related to the quality strategy as required in STC 38; - c) An aggregated enrollment report showing the total number of individuals enrolled in each plan - d) A summary of the use of self-directed service delivery options in the state at the time when those benefits are included in the demonstration; - e) A listing of the new geographic areas the state has expanded MLTC to; - f) A list of the benefits added to the managed care benefit package; - g) An updated transition plan which shows the intended transition and timeline for any new benefits and/or populations into the demonstration; - h) Network adequacy reporting as required in STC 42; - i) Any other topics of mutual interest between CMS and the state related to the demonstration; and - j) Any other information the state believes pertinent to the demonstration. - 64.
+Transition Plan.
+On or before July 1, 2012, and consistent with guidance provided by CMS, the state is required to prepare, and incrementally revise, a Transition Plan consistent with the provisions of the ACA for individuals enrolled in the Demonstration, including how the state plans to coordinate the transition of these individuals to a coverage option available under the ACA without interruption in coverage to the maximum extent possible.
+The plan must include the required elements and milestones described in paragraphs (a)-(e) outline below.
+In addition, the Plan will include a schedule of implementation activities that the state will use to operationalize the Transition Plan.
+For any elements and milestones that remain under development as of July 1, 2012, the state will include in the Transition Plan a description of the status and anticipated completion date. - a) Seamless Transitions.
+Consistent with the provisions of the ACA, the Transition Plan will include details on how the state plans to obtain and review any additional information needed from each individual to determine eligibility under all eligibility groups, and coordinate the transition of individuals enrolled in the Demonstration (by FPL) (or newly applying for Medicaid) to a coverage option available under the ACA without interruption in coverage to the maximum extent possible.
+Specifically, the state must: - i.
+Determine eligibility under all January 1, 2014, eligibility groups for which the state is required or has opted to provide medical assistance, including the group described in §1902(a)(10)(A)(i)(VIII) for individuals under age 65 and regardless of disability status with income at or below 133 percent of the FPL; - ii.
 Identify Demonstration populations not eligible for coverage under the ACA and explain what coverage options and benefits these individuals will have effective January 1, 2014; - iii.
-Implement a process for considering, reviewing, and making preliminarily determinations under all January 1, 2014 eligibility groups for new applicants for Medicaid eligibility; - iv.
-Conduct an analysis that identifies populations in the Demonstration that may not be eligible for or affected by the ACA and the authorities the State identifies that may be necessary to continue coverage for these individuals; and - v.
+Implement a process for considering, reviewing, and making preliminarily determinations under all January 1, 2014 eligibility groups for new applicants for Medicaid eligibility;

+- iv.
+Conduct an analysis that identifies populations in the Demonstration that may not be eligible for or affected by the ACA and the authorities the state identifies that may be necessary to continue coverage for these individuals; and - v.
 Develop a modified adjusted gross income (MAGI) calculation for program eligibility.

-b.
-Access to Care and Provider Payments.
+b) Access to Care and Provider Payments.